toptal/picasso/.changeset/sour-tools-admire.md

 ### Timeline

-- make Timeline follow table layout (cells width from the same column are aligned)
+- make Timeline follow table layout (cells from the same column have equal width)